-In the spring of 2019, the University of Washington completed a multimedia display at Conibear Shellhouse celebrating the 1936 Washington Rowing team, and it features the following vignette, with the attached photos, of that season as written by Eric (with Daniel James Brown and Judy Rantz Willman).
+In the spring of 2019, the University of Washington completed a multimedia display at Conibear Shellhouse celebrating the 1936 Washington Rowing team, and it features the following narrative of the '36 season as written by Eric (with Daniel James Brown and Judy Rantz Willman).
 Spoiler alert!
 If you want the real experience of this incredible story, close this page and open up a copy of The Boys in the Boat... but another warning: you won't be able to put it back down!

 Few stories in sport capture the true spirit and triumph of amateur athletics like that of the 1936 Washington Olympic Champion rowing team.
 Made globally famous in the 2013 bestseller The Boys in the Boat, the nine young men who rowed the Husky Clipper to victory have come to define the essence of rowing: personal perseverance, team over self, and unbreakable bonds that last a lifetime.